Pilot information

 Agricultural operations – helicopters

-The Company shall be responsible for supplying pilots with up to date maps and charts of the various treatment areas, clearly displaying all hazards associated with those areas.
+The Company shall be responsible for supplying pilots with up-to-date maps and charts of the various treatment areas, clearly displaying all hazards associated with those areas.
 However, prior to the commencement of operations, the pilot in command shall become familiar with the task by personal inspection and briefing by drawing a ‘field map’ of each area to be treated.
 Pilots should be aware that any locally supplied information is often incorrect but it does at least provide a guide and can be verified during aerial inspection of the area.
 A copy of the applicable field map(s) should be taken by the pilot on each sortie…agricultural pilots are required to carry out a preliminary aerial inspection of the area to be treated including the adjacent manoeuvring areas in all directions, paying particular attention to the location of obstructions including those, if any, outside the actual treatment area.

 In addition, the operator’s Management System procedure – Conduct an application, included that: